-Sanford Heisler’s New York office is located in Midtown Manhattan.
-The New York office’s impressive record of success reflects our staff’s personal and professional investment in representing clients who deserve justice.
-Our attorneys in New York work together with the experienced attorneys in our Washington, DC, San Francisco, and San Diego offices.
+Sanford Heisler Sharp’s New York office is located in Midtown Manhattan.
+The New York office’s impressive record of success reflects the attorneys’ and staff’s personal and professional investment in the office’s practices.
+The New York office works together with experienced attorneys in the Firm’s Washington, DC, San Francisco, San Diego, Nashville, and Baltimore offices.

 New York Partners

-The NY office is managed by founding partner and Executive Board Member Jeremy Heisler.
-Jeremy has had notable success in employment class actions and complex multi-party and multi-state litigation, producing more than $400 million in benefits to class members.
+Vice-Chairman Jeremy Heisler has had notable success in employment class actions and complex multi-party and multi-state litigation, producing more than $400 million in benefits to class members.
+Jeremy has established leading employment law precedents, including the expansion of the rights of wrongfully discharged employees.
 As lead counsel, Jeremy secured the largest wage and hour settlement of 2012 ($99 million).
-His other successes include a $19.2 million settlement from G.E.
-Capital (G.E. charged consumers with illegal fees) and a $15 million settlement from a major leasing company (consumers were defrauded).
+His other successes include a $19.2 million settlement from GE Capital (GE charged consumers with illegal fees) and a $15 million settlement from a major leasing company (consumers were defrauded).

-Partners Michael Palmer and Andrew Melzer litigate cases on behalf of employees who are denied wages they are entitled to according to law.
-Their cases include claims where individuals are misclassified as independent contractors or managers, denied base pay or overtime pay for hours worked, or denied meal and rest breaks.
+Partners Michael Palmer and Andrew Melzer litigate cases on behalf of employees who are denied wages they are entitled to receive by law.
+Their cases include claims where individuals are misclassified as independent contractors or managers, denied base pay or overtime pay for hours worked or denied meal and rest breaks.

 Partner Ross Brooks has helped whistleblowers and the government recover hundreds of millions of dollars under the False Claims Act.
 His cases often involve actions against defendants who have defrauded Medicare, Medicaid, the Department of Veterans Affairs, the Department of Defense, and other governmental entities through illegal kickbacks, off-label marketing, FDA violations, procurement fraud, Best Price Violations, Trade Agreements Act violations, Davis-Bacon Act violations.